Coping with changes after brain tumour treatment

 Body image

-Sometimes treatment or the brain tumour can affect your appearance.
-Some changes are temporary and some are permanent.
+Sometimes treatment or the brain tumour can affect your appearance or how you feel about yourself.
+Some changes are temporary, and some are permanent.
 Changes may include:

 • scars from surgery